rtCamp/Frappe-Manager/docs/guides/ssl.md

 # SSL / HTTPS

 Frappe Manager issues and installs Let's Encrypt certificates for your benches using either the HTTP-01 challenge (the default) or DNS-01 through Cloudflare.
-It can also mint locally-trusted certificates from its own CA for development, import a certificate you already have with `--custom`, and front external Docker projects that share its proxy network.
+It can also mint locally-trusted certificates from its own CA for development, import a certificate you already have with `--custom`, serve origins behind an external TLS terminator such as Cloudflare with `--behind-proxy`, and front external Docker projects that share its proxy network.

 ## What `fm ssl add` does